IQTLabs/Teachable-Camera-Hardware/design-1.md

 # Design 1

-This is a simple enclosure intended to house the Google Coral + Camera during development.
+The Benchtop Testing hardware is a simple case configuration that houses the Google Coral Development Board and provides a mount which allows you to aim the Coral Camera.
+The enclosure is 3D printed and provides basic protection for the electronics.
+This configuration was used to do most of the development and testing of the system.

 ## Key Components